Walodja1987/xns/test/Tests.md

 - Should revert with `XNS: invalid label` error for invalid label.
 - Should revert with `XNS: zero price` error when msg.value is zero.
 - Should revert with `XNS: non-existent namespace` error when price doesn't map to a namespace.
-- Should revert with `XNS: namespace in exclusive period` error when non-creator tries to register during exclusive period.
+- Should revert with `XNS: not namespace creator during exclusive period` error when non-creator tries to register during exclusive period.
 - Should revert with `XNS: address already has a name` error when address already owns a name.
 - Should revert with `XNS: name already registered` error when name is already registered.

 ---

-### assignFreeNames
+### registerNameWithAuthorization

 #### Functionality

-- Should assign free names to specified addresses.
+- Should register a name for recipient when sponsor pays and recipient authorizes via signature.
-- Should set name owners correctly.
+- Should set name owner to recipient (not msg.sender).
-- Should map names to addresses correctly.
+- Should map name to recipient address correctly.
-- Should map addresses to names correctly (reverse lookup).
+- Should map recipient address to name correctly (reverse lookup).
-- Should decrease `remainingFreeNames` counter correctly.
-- Should allow multiple assignments in one transaction.
+- Should prevent recipient from having multiple names (one name per address).
+- Should prevent duplicate name registration.
-- Should emit `NameRegistered` event for each free name.
+- Should emit `NameRegistered` event with recipient as owner.
+- Should distribute fees correctly (90% burnt via DETH, 5% to namespace creator, 5% to contract owner).
+- Should credit pending fees to namespace creator (5%).
+- Should credit pending fees to contract owner (5%).
-- Should allow assigning names to different addresses in one call.
+- Should allow namespace creator to sponsor registrations during exclusive period (30 days).
-- Should allow namespace creator to assign free names at any time (even after exclusive period).
+- Should allow anyone to sponsor registrations after exclusive period (30 days).
+- Should burn ETH correctly via DETH contract (sponsor gets DETH credit).
-- Should correctly handle multiple free name assignments up to the limit (200).
+- Should work correctly with EOA signatures.
+- Should work correctly with EIP-1271 contract wallet signatures (Safe, Argent, etc.).
+- Should work correctly with special namespace "x" (100 ETH).
+- Should validate EIP-712 signature correctly.

 #### Reverts

+- Should revert with `XNS: invalid label` error for invalid label.
-- Should revert with `XNS: no ETH for free registration` error when msg.value > 0.
+- Should revert with `XNS: 0x recipient` error when recipient is address(0).
-- Should revert with `XNS: empty assignments` error when assignments array is empty.
+- Should revert with `XNS: zero price` error when msg.value is zero.
 - Should revert with `XNS: namespace not found` error for non-existent namespace.
-- Should revert with `XNS: not namespace creator` error when called by non-creator.
-- Should revert with `XNS: free name quota exceeded` error when assigning more than remaining free names.
+- Should revert with `XNS: price mismatch` error when msg.value doesn't match namespace price.
-- Should revert with `XNS: invalid label` error for invalid label in assignments.
-- Should revert with `XNS: 0x owner` error when owner address is zero.
+- Should revert with `XNS: only creator can sponsor during exclusivity` error when non-creator tries to sponsor during exclusive period.
-- Should revert with `XNS: owner already has a name` error when target owner already has a name.
+- Should revert with `XNS: recipient already has a name` error when recipient already owns a name.
 - Should revert with `XNS: name already registered` error when name is already registered.
+- Should revert with `XNS: bad authorization` error for invalid signature.
+- Should revert with `XNS: bad authorization` error when signature is from wrong recipient.

+---

+### isValidSignature

+#### Functionality

+- Should return `true` for valid EOA signature.
+- Should return `true` for valid EIP-1271 contract wallet signature.
+- Should return `false` for invalid signature.
+- Should return `false` for signature from wrong recipient.
+- Should return `false` for signature with wrong label.
+- Should return `false` for signature with wrong namespace.
+- Should correctly validate EIP-712 typed data signature.

+#### Reverts

+- (This is a view function, so no reverts expected)

 ---